pushpanjaligupta27/SQL-Queries/README.md

 m)	Which director is the most bankable?

 About the Dataset:-
-It contains Two tables named "movies" and "directors" in the database named "project_movie_database".
+It contains two tables named "movies" and "directors" in the database named "project_movie_database".
+These tables are linked by the primary key called director_id.